alexwethor/capstone-project/README.md

 | end_lng | 6549 |
 | member_casual | 0 |

 I removed all rows that had null entries.
 I saved the table with no duplicate or null values as a temporary table so that I could check the data for any common errors or mistakes.
-First, I checked that the member_casual column only consisted of the two known member types: casual riders and annual members
+First, I checked that the member_casual column only consisted of the two known member types: casual riders and annual members.

 | member_casual | Count |
 | ------------- | ------- |